EvergineTeam/Draco.Net/README.md

 NOTE:
 Unlike in other platforms, in Wasm, we need to use a static library.
 Emscripten doesn't have good support for shared libraries and performance is much worse.

+## Build nuget

+Copy the compiled native libraries to this repo:
+- Windows: Evergine.Bindings.Draco/runtimes/win-x64/native/draco_tiny_dec.dll
+- Wasm: Evergine.Bindings.Draco/build/wasm/draco_tiny_dec.a

+Run the `Generate-Nugets.ps1` script.

+There is also a github Action for publishing the nuget to [](https://www.nuget.org/packages/Evergine.Bindings.Draco).

+## Using the nuget in your project

+Just add the nuget dependency to your project.

+NOTE: for Wasm, you will also need to add the dependency to the `.Web` project!
+This is because the static library needs to be linked to the executable (not to a dll).